Skin

 1. How do I know what kind of skin I have?

 Understand the four skin types: normal, dry, oily and combination.
 "Normal" is a broad term that refers to balanced skin.
 "Dry" refers to a skin type that produces less sebum than normal skin.
-As a result of sebum deficiency, dry skin lacks the lipids it needs to retain moisture and build a protective shield against external aggressors.
-The overproduction of sebum constitutes an oily skin type.
-Combination skin consists of, as the name suggests, a mixture of different skin types.
+As a result of the lack of sebum, dry skin lacks the lipids it needs to retain moisture and build up a protective shield against external influences.
+The overproduction of sebum represents an oily skin type.
+As the name suggests, combination skin consists of a mixture of different skin types.

 1. What harm can the wrong skin care do?